Cray-HPE/docs-csm/install/deploy_management_nodes.md

     * **Worker nodes** with more than two small disks need to make adjustments to [prevent bare-metal `etcd` creation](../background/ncn_mounts_and_file_systems.md#worker-nodes-with-etcd).
     * For a brief overview of what is expected, see [disk plan of record / baseline](../background/ncn_mounts_and_file_systems.md#plan-of-record--baseline).

 1. Run the BIOS Baseline script to apply a configs to BMCs.
-The script will apply helper configs to facilitate more deterministic network booting on any NCN port. **This runs against any server vendor**, some settings are not applied for certain vendors.

-    > **`NOTE`** This script depends on `IPMI_PASSWORD` being set, this is done in [Tokens and IPMI Password](#tokens-and-ipmi-password)
+    The script will apply helper configs to facilitate more deterministic network booting on any NCN port.
-    >
+    **This runs against any server vendor**, but some settings are not applied for certain vendors.

-    > **`NOTE`** This script will enable DCMI/IPMI on Hewlett-Packard Enterprise servers equipped with ILO.
+    > **NOTE:** This script will enable DCMI/IPMI on Hewlett-Packard Enterprise servers equipped with ILO.
 If `ipmitool` is not working at this time, it will after running this script.

     ```bash
     pit# /root/bin/bios-baseline.sh